 First, the general Qur’anic rule directs all believers to not commit Zina, irrespective of the circumstances.

 |وَلَا تَقْرَبُوا الزِّنَا إِنَّهُ كَانَ فَاحِشَةً وَسَاءَ سَبِيلً“And (do) not go near adultery.
 Indeed, it is immorality and (an) evil way.”– Ayal Al Isra; Verse 32|

 How has Zina been described in the Hadiths?

 According to the Hadiths, Zina has been described as a form of sexual intercourse, be it penetrative or non-penetrative performed outside of marriage.

 |“Allah SWT has decreed for every son of Adam his share of Zina, which he will inevitably commit.
 The Zina of the eyes is looking, the Zina of the tongue is speaking, one may wish and desire, and the private parts confirm that or deny it.”– As narrated by Al Bukhari|

-Ruling of Adultery & Fornication, as mentioned in the holy Quran
+The ruling of Adultery & Fornication, as mentioned in the Holy Quran